CALIFORNIA ELD STANDARDS-BASED CURRICULUM

 How We Connect to California ELD Standards

 The Language Tree Online lesson modules follow the Universal Design for Learning and SDAIE frameworks.
 They provide flexibility in the ways that students can access, engage with, and demonstrate knowledge of materials.
-Our lessons and assessments cover the entire breadth and depth of the CA 2012 ELD standards — including all the multiple language skills and functions for each standard.
+Our lessons and assessments cover the entire breadth and depth of the latest California ELD standards — including all the multiple language skills and functions for each standard.

-Review our scope and sequence to see how our lessons align with the CA 2012 ELD standards.
+Review our scope and sequence to see how our lessons align with the California ELD standards.

 The Importance of an Age and Level-Appropriate ELD Curriculum

 Multilingual learners in the secondary grades are not the same as those in elementary.
 Teens and pre-teens have different experiences, background knowledge, and cultural references.
-Therefore, it's important to use resources that were designed specifically for this age group.
-Our standard-based ELD curriculum focuses specifically on the needs of multilingual learners in grades 6-12.
-It presents realistic peer-to-peer interactions and topics that are developmentally appropriate for middle and high school students.
+Therefore, it's important to use resources that were designed for that age group.
+Our standard-based ELD curriculum presents language lessons amidst the context of realistic peer-to-peer interactions and topics that are developmentally appropriate for middle and high school students.

-Our comprehensive programs and resources for English learners address language development expectations along the continuum of the Newcomer/Emerging and Expanding levels.
+Language Tree Online offers comprehensive programs and resources for grades 6-12 English learners that address language development expectations along the continuum of Novice/Newcomer to Emerging and Expanding levels.

 • ELD Level 1 is designed for Newcomers and Emerging level English learners with 0-24 months of study